SpringJoker6068/Boscus-Inscryption-Mod/README.md

 - Mod compabilities (Grimora Mod, Magnificus Mod, etc.)
 - A whole new 2D and 3D area to explore (This goal is for the very far future)

-# Special Thanks to:
+# Special Thanks to...
-Special thanks to [Luuhoo](https://thunderstore.io/c/inscryption/p/luuhooo/) for helping with questions and motivating me!
+[Luuhoo](https://thunderstore.io/c/inscryption/p/luuhooo/) for helping with questions and motivating me!
 (Go check out their mods, they are awesome)

 The [Inscryption Wiki](https://inscryption.fandom.com/wiki/Inscryption_Wiki) for lots of in game information.